ojosproject/iris/docs/tools/settings/keyboard-shortcutsa.md

 ## Escape Key
-- allows user to close dialog and exit settings
+- allows user to close dialog and exit page